Incogneto/Project_1-Canberra_Modern/Project 1/readme.md

 - Make header work with media queries
 - Implement the colour system for the building option page (trying to make this part work caused me to scrap the page 3 times)
 - Fix the sign-up section on the main page
+- Attatch logo to page tab and give each page tab a name

+PS.
+The cats have helped me stay on track.